-Financial investigation and associated expertise are still largely unknown and vastly underused by justice and accountability actors, according to specialists in this emerging field.
+Financial investigations and associated expertise are still largely unknown and vastly underused by justice and accountability actors, according to specialists in this emerging field.
 They say that the financial paper trail revealed by such investigations has the potential to bring to light missing links in evidence in both international and national criminal justice efforts, and could open the door to new forms of accountability.

-Justice Rapid Response interviewed five financial investigative experts to find out more about the skills required for financial investigation, as well as what this work entails.
+Justice Rapid Response interviewed five financial investigative experts to find out more about the skills required for financial investigations, as well as what this work entails.
 Louisa Barnett, Nicholas Bortman, Montse Ferrer, and Philip Trewhitt are all financial investigative experts who are on Justice Rapid Response’s roster.
 Dr. David W. Brown is an independent financial investigative expert and a principal in Brown Brothers Energy and Environment, LLC.

 Current underuse of financial expertise could stem from a lack of awareness of its existence amid seasoned prosecutors, according to the experts interviewed, as well as from the international community’s own hesitancy given what can be unearthed by such investigations.
 When exposed, these money trails can yield powerful evidence against perpetrators and complicit parties.